 A luxury resort that is not easy on the budget.
 The most economical time to stay or play is June – September when it’s not only scorching hot, but daily rain should be expected.
-The best rate you will find for 2019 is $229 per night.
-Add in the $35 resort fee, taxes of $31.68 and you are at $295.68 for what is considered the off-season.
+The best rate you will find is $229 per night.
+Add in the $35 resort fee, taxes of $31.68, and you are at $295.68 for what is considered the off-season.
 If you stay here in-season rates, soar as high at $500 plus a night.

 We stayed for two nights to the tune of $600.